Development Project Grants

 The Boston University Alzheimer’s Disease Core Center (BU ADC) Is Soliciting Proposals for Pilot and Feasibility Studies

 New proposals or initiatives for biomedical, epidemiological behavioral, legal, ethical, health systems or other research in Alzheimer’s disease are encouraged.
 Two NIH funded proposals for $25,000 in direct costs for one-year non-renewable studies will be awarded.
-The Pilot Grant funding mechanism is intended to support new investigators from other fields eager to bring their research expertise to bear on Alzheimer’s disease, as well as feasibility testing of innovative drug and management approaches.
-Pilot study support is not intended for large undertakings by established investigators, or to enhance ongoing research projects, which are already funded.
+The Development Grant funding mechanism is intended to support new investigators from other fields eager to bring their research expertise to bear on Alzheimer’s disease, as well as feasibility testing of innovative drug and management approaches.
+Development study support is not intended for large undertakings by established investigators, or to enhance ongoing research projects, which are already funded.

 The completed proposal should be e-mailed to firstname.lastname@example.org.
 Two expert reviewers from outside the BU ADC Executive Committee will review each grant based on scientific merit, and the Executive Committee will then consider those grants with fundable scores (at least 3 on the NIH scale with 1 being best and 9 worst) based on programmatic grounds.
-The selected grants will be funded from July 1, 2018 through June 30, 2020.
+The selected grants will be funded from July 1, 2019 through June 30, 2020.

-Grant program, contact: Beverly Young BU ADC Administrator, E-mail: email@example.com, Tel: (857)-364-4702.
-For further information regarding partnerships with community-based organizations, contact: Christina Diterlizzi, BU ADC Assistant Director of the Education Core: E-mail: email@example.com, Tel: (857)-364-2140.
+For specific program guideline or additional information regarding the BU ADC Development Grant program, contact: Beverly Young, Administrator, E-mail: email@example.com, Tel: (857) 364-4702.
+For further information regarding partnerships with community-based organizations, contact: Christina Diterlizzi, BUADC Education Core Assistant Director, E-mail: firstname.lastname@example.org, Tel: (857)-364-2140.